 – Promoting their books across the country and in a variety of media.

-CavanKerry Press currently has 98 volumes in print with several more under contract.
+CavanKerry Press currently has over 100 volumes in print with several more under contract.
 The authors are geographically, culturally, economically, and stylistically diverse.

 The press publishes 5 to 6 books each year through one of the five categories:

 – Emerging Voices, works from early or mid-career poets